THE SMALL CLAIMS COURT

-Obviously, there is some advantages of using MCOL in that it can be up to 30% cheaper than using the paper method and were your opponent does not respond in time, you can quickly obtain a County Court judgment against your opponent and enforce it using that system.
+Obviously, there is an advantage of using MCOL, in that if your opponent does not respond in time you can quickly obtain a County Court judgment against your opponent and enforce it using that system.

 The government has recently brought out a new Money Claim Online system which can be accessed via www.gov.uk/make-money-claim and this is currently a pilot scheme.

-This is quite similar to Money Claim Online where you enter details of your claim in the claim form but in addition to that, you also attach or upload details of the evidence that you are relying on.
+This is quite similar to Money Claim Online where you enter details of your claim in the claim form but in addition to that, you can also add in a chronology and details of what documents and evidence you are relying on.

 4. Acknowledgement of Service